PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 Q. How do I see migration transactions in development?

-A. In sequelize<sub>config.js</sub>, under "development" set logging to true.
+A. In `sequelize_config.js`, under "development" set logging to true.
 This should start logging the transactions in the command line when you run the app.

 Q. How to force re-run migrations if docker isn't recognizing a change?

-A. Delete the migration you want from the sequelize<sub>meta</sub> table first, using PGAdmin.
+A. Delete the migration you want from the `sequelize_meta` table first, using PGAdmin.

 ## Seeders